An artist's conception shows the MESSENGER spacecraft in orbit around Mercury.

 Additionally, Messenger began measuring the depths of craters around the north pole of Mercury, hunting for evidence that there could be spots in permanent shadow from the sun.

-Messenger's primary mission to Mercury ended in March 2012, but the spacecraft's mission was extended until at least March 2013.
+Messenger's primary mission to Mercury ended in March 2012, but the spacecraft's mission was extended through 2015.

 Part of scientists' motivation for extending the mission was to watch what happened at Mercury as the sun entered a solar maximum, when sunspots and solar activity would increase.